ADVERTISEMENT

 Image credits: CCTV Video News Agency

 Why are pandas so cute to us?
-Turns out neuroscientists might have the answer.
+Turns out, neuroscientists might have the answer.

-Coined as “neoteny” in 1885 by German zoologist Julius Kollmann, the term refers to a biological process through which an animal slows its development, and thus, retains features normally associated with children well into adulthood.
+Coined as “neoteny” in 1885 by German zoologist Julius Kollmann, the term refers to a biological process through which an animal slows its development, and thus, retains features usually associated with children well into adulthood.

 Neoteny is a prevalent feature of our species’ development, as humans are the most neotenous of all primates.